 Atlanta-based artist Renée Bouchon is a Land of Belle favorite.
 Her approachable, abstract works add beautiful color and spirit to any interior they inhabit.
 Born and raised in New Orleans, Renée takes great inspiration from the eclectic city’s celebration of art and music, and also from her travels, particularly those to Rome, the Amalfi Coast, Big Sur and New York.
 We sat down with the artist to learn about the thinking and process behind her works, her greatest inspirations, and what Renée’s day-to-day looks like working as a fine artist.

+WHAT MADE YOU START PAINTING?
 I started painting professionally in 2007 as a secondary creative outlet from my current, fast-paced job in Advertising.
 As much as I loved the ad world, painting always seemed to be an escape for me and so eventually I transitioned to it full time.

+DESCRIBE THE LOOK AND FEEL OF YOUR WORK.
 My work is predominately abstract created from oils, gouaches, acrylics, charcoals, pastels and inks…a true mixed medium dialogue.I’ve recently gotten into collage work which I love as well because if flexes a different creative muscle in terms of color relationships, shapes and composition.
 I focus on creating works with layers of varying hues all having a conversation with one another.
 You will almost always find rigid charcoal lines throughout my paintings to help deepen the story of texture and depth.
 I love the use of white and black against rich ochres, Moroccan blues, and bright vermillions.
 I enjoy creating unexpected colors that you can’t buy.

 Renee’s work from left to right: ‘Fausto I,’ ‘Fausto II,’ Queenie I, and Queenie II.
 Photos Courtesy of Renee Bouchon.